A Celebration of Love

 Love is what makes the world go round, it gives us intense joy and fills our hearts with purpose and light.
-But the other side of the coin isn’t as rose colored.
+But the other side of the coin isn’t as rosy.
 Love also makes us despair and sad beyond compare, it can break and scar our hearts for a long time.
 When we lose someone that meant the world to us, life can become difficult for those of us who stay behind.
 Sometimes people try to forget because the pain of it is just too much, but our loved ones are never really gone.
 They keep living in our hearts and minds, all we have to do is take a moment to remember them.
 It won’t take away the sadness we feel, but it’s a way of celebrating the time we had with them.
 Honor their lives by celebrating the wonderful person that they were to you.

 “Where there is love there is life” Mahatma Gandhi

-Mahatma Gandhi said it best; “Where there is love there is life” by keeping a part of our loved-ones in our hearts they’re never really gone.
-They live on through our memory and will never leave us
+Mahatma Gandhi said it best; “Where there is love there is life”.
+By keeping a part of our loved-ones in our hearts, they’re never really gone.
+They live on through our memory and will never leave us.

 What better day to remember our loved-ones who are no longer physically with us, than on the day we celebrate love?

-- Take a moment to do that for yourself, go on a long walk with a friend if you don’t want to be alone and think about all the nice moments you had together
+- Take a moment to do that for yourself.
+Go on a long walk with a friend if you don’t want to be alone and think about all the nice moments you had together

 - Write a letter to the person you’re remembering

-- Invite some close friends or relatives ‘round for a get-together like a dinner.
+- Invite some close friends or relatives round for a get-together like a dinner.
 Share funny and memorable moments you had with the person you’re remembering

 The best thing is to remember them when you’re with other people, so you won’t feel lonely.
 You might need some peace and quiet for yourself, just be careful not to linger in the past.
 However difficult it may be, remember that life goes on.
 Hopefully these words of Winnie the Pooh can help you feel a little bit better: